Borland Kylix

 Borland Kylix is a compiler and integrated development environment (IDE) formerly sold by Borland, but later discontinued.
 It is a Linux software development environment based on Borland Delphi and Borland C++ Builder, which runs under Microsoft Windows.
 Continuing Delphi's classical Greek theme, Kylix is the name for an ancient Greek drinking cup.
 The closest supported equivalent to Kylix is the free Lazarus IDE package, designed to be code-compatible with Delphi.
 As of 2010 the project has been resurrected in the form of Delphi cross compiler for Mac and Linux, as shown in the Embarcadero's Delphi and C++ Builder roadmap.
-As of September 2011 with Kylix discontinued the framework for cross-platform development by Embarcadero is FireMonkey.
+As of September 2011, with Kylix discontinued, the framework for cross-platform development by Embarcadero is FireMonkey.

 Features

 Kylix supports application programming using Object Pascal and C++, and is particularly suited to the development of command line utilities and (especially) GUI applications, but not well suited to low-level programming, such as the development of device drivers or kernel modules.

-Though it interacts poorly with many Linux window managers, the IDE is basically the Delphi 5 IDE running on top of Wine, with a fast native code compiler, and tools for code navigation, auto-completion, parameter-name tooltips, and so on.
-The debugger is capable, but very slow to load, and can crash the whole IDE.
+The IDE is basically the Delphi 5 IDE running on top of Wine, with a fast native code compiler, and tools for code navigation, auto-completion, and parameter-name tooltips.
+Some users have notes the debugger is capable, but has issues with load times, IDE crashing, and conflicts with some Linux window managers.

 Kylix features CLX, a Linux version of Borland's VCL [Visual Component Library], which is (mostly) a component-based control library, not unlike Visual Basic or .NET's WinForms.
 Like other component-oriented libraries, CLX contains both visual components (such as buttons and panels) and non-visual components (such as timers).
 The IDE makes it easy to select components and place them on a form, editing properties and event handlers with an "Object Inspector".

 Delphi's VCL is an object-oriented wrapper over raw Win32 controls, that maps Win32 messages and APIs to properties and events and is thus significantly easier to use than the raw API.
 As such, VCL is tightly bound to Windows, and Kylix's CLX is built on top of Trolltech's Qt library.
 CLX is not 100% compatible with VCL, and most Delphi programs require some effort to port to Kylix, even if they stick to the Borland libraries and avoid any direct OS calls.
 However, Qt is a portable library and, starting with Delphi 6, Borland provided CLX on Windows as well, providing a measure of back-portability.